 Please ask a veterinarian or an experienced breeder to guide you through your first few injections.
 If performed correctly, with common sense, there is nothing to fear!

 READ THE DIRECTIONS.

 on the liquid you are about to inject.
 Be aware of the correct dosage.
 Your best insurance when treating your own animals is a good working relationship with your veterinarian, who can be relied on to provide accurate information and thereby save you from a possibly fatal mistake.
-INTRAVENOUS, INTRAMUSCULAR & SUBCUTANTOUS are more than pretty words.
+INTRAVENOUS, INTRAMUSCULAR & SUBCUTANEOUS are more than pretty words.
 Give the injection as instructed on the label!
-Intravenous means in the vein", usually the rigular frequires expert instruction the first few times you attempt it!).
+Intravenous means in are more than pretty words.
+Give the injection as instructed on the label!
+Intravenous means "in the vein", usually the jugular frequires expert instruction the first few times you attempt it!).
 Intramuscular means "in the muscle" Subcutaneous means "under the skin".
 If you inject incorrectly, results may vary from ineffectiveness to acute tissue irritation, to death.